Riversamet/CNN_Image_Classification/README.md

 `bash /path/to/chinese_traffic_sign_predictor.sh /path/to/model /path/to/image_directory/*.png`.
 You will receive a `matplotlib.pyplot` pop-up window that contains each traffic sign image that you provided, the predicted class, and a confidence level.
 Use the arrow keys on your keyboard to shift between signs that you provided.
 An example is shown below.

+Loading the pop-up (below).

 ![Step 4 Pop-up Loading Example](media/run_prediction_pipeline_step_4_load_pop_up_example.png)

-Loading the pop-up (above).
+Results appear in the pop-up as shown below.

 <img src="media/run_prediction_pipeline_step_4_prediction_example_1.png" width="400">

 <img src="media/run_prediction_pipeline_step_4_prediction_example_2.png" width="400">

-Results appear in the pop-up as shown above.